On this page:

 4.2.5 Labels🔗

-Labels are represented as symbols (or $ structures) that must conform to the naming restriction imposed by NASM, so not all symbols are valid label names.
+Labels are represented as symbols (or $ structures) that must conform to the naming restriction imposed by the assembler, so not all symbols are valid label names.

 procedure